 45460 Van Dyke Road, Utica, MI

-The Little Pet Shop is still shipping in puppies.
-We will continue protesting through August every Saturday.
+The Little Pet Shop continues to order more puppies.
+We will continue protesting through July every Thursday during rush hour.
 Please join us!

 Parking: Park on the side street south of The Little Pet Shop.
 McClellan St.

 Signs: We will have some signs to hold.

 1) Do not go into the store, before, during or after the rally.
 If you choose to protest, you can no longer go into the store to check anything out on any day.

 2) Do not walk or park in the plaza lot.
 We have to stay on public property.

 3) Do not stand too close to the entrance.